 How would you fix the economy?
-In AP® Macroeconomics, students have been called upon to assist the leader of the Macro Islands where the economy is in shambles, and in need of some feasible solutions.
-They will discover how to create an economic plan that demonstrates Christian stewardship of scarce resources.
-The objectives of this course will be to engage students in real world application of the economic concepts that they will be tested on when taking the Advanced Placement exam.
-The students will seek to teach this island the principles of biblical economics in order to improve their economy and bring glory to God through their financial decisions and practices.
+In AP® Macroeconomics, students have been called upon to assist the leader of the Macro Islands, where the economy is in shambles and in need of some feasible solutions.
+The objective of this course is to engage students in real-world application of the economic concepts that they will be tested on when taking the AP exam.
+Students will also seek to apply biblical principles of economic stewardship in order to improve the island’s economy and bring glory to God through their financial decisions and practices.

 *AP® and Advanced Placement® are registered trademarks of College Board.
 Used with permission.

 None.
 Students will be exposed to a college-level learning experience.

 Course Types Available:

 - Full course (0.5 credits)

 - Creation: Human beings are created in the image of God and are ultimately accountable to him (Genesis 1:26–28).
 As such, they were created to be faithful stewards of God’s good creation, allocating resources to others for their benefit and glorifying the Creator.
 This remains true even after the Fall.

 - Fall: Adam and Eve’s original disobedience results not only in human sinfulness and death (Romans 5:12–21) but also specific acts of economic sin: e.g., greed (e.g., Jeremiah 6:13), deceitful manipulation of weights and measures (e.g., Micah 6:9–12), and taking advantage of the poor and needy (e.g., Malachi 3:5).
 Classical and Keynesian theories of economics tend to overlook these realities; whereas the former assumes that people are generally good by nature, the latter assumes that the solution to generally evil populations is their governance by essentially good leaders.